2000 2001 2002 2003 2004 2005 2007 2011

 Notably, the legs are much thicker than ASIMO 2002 and look closer to ASIMO R's (2003) legs.
 This is due to the fact that this is the first time ASIMO can run.
 At 3km/h, ASIMO is airborne for 0.05 seconds.[2]
 Although it doesn't sound like much, it technically qualifies as running.
 Many hardware upgrades made this possible.
 Lightweight, high-powered motors have been developed, featuring twice the response speed and a custom IC, as well as a more rigid, lighter leg mechanism.
 Also, an additional degree of freedom at the waist enables hip rotation, allowing for ASIMO's upper body to rotate in the opposite direction of the forward leg swing, canceling out rotational forces.
 Walking speed has also benefited from these improvements, increasing to 2.5km/h.

 Previously, all fingers were driven by a single motor, now the thumb has independent actuation enabling the hand to grasp more complex objects.
 The other fingers, were upgraded as well, the total gripping force is now up to 500kg per hand.
-There are now 2 DOF and a new force sensor installed in the wrist, making it capable determining the weight of objects, responsive handshaking, and step correction when pushed or pulled by the hand.
+The wrist now has 2 DOF and a force sensor, making it capable of determining the weight of objects, responsive handshaking, and step correction when pushed or pulled by the hand.
 Moving up the arm, the elbow is now double jointed, similar to ASIMO R (2003).

 Now using an infrared camera, it's able to correct it's position while walking, regardless of the lighting conditions.
 Adding to the sensor suite are ultrasonic sensors located around the waist, more specifically, aiming behind and to the side.
-This gives it better awareness and obstacle avoidance.
+This gives it better awareness and obstacle avoidance where it cannot directly see.

 Some minor upgrades to the head include replacing the stereo cameras with high dynamic range ones, and adding a degree of freedom allowing ASIMO to tilt its head.